 “There is a tomato plant hanging from the awning.
 It’s one of those inverted tomato plants.
 Do you know the kind?”

 Shelby could feel Soloman connecting to her emotional pain.
-With a warm smile, “I see a demon incarcerated within a spiritual prison.
-The demon’s arms are long and skinny.
-The hands are large with wickedly sharp, dirty claws.
-The creature has a terrible scowl on its face.”
+She continued, “I see a demon incarcerated within a spiritual prison.
+The creature has a terrible scowl on its face, and the arms are long and skinny.
+The hands are large with wickedly sharp, dirty claws.”
+She stretched her small hands out, her manicured but unpainted fingernails flickering in the darkness.

 “What happens when the connection is made?”

 “When I see the beast, it sees me as well.
-Our eyes lock, and then there is a transference of energy and emotional trauma.
-Within one heartbeat, the empathic connection is complete.”
+Our eyes lock, and there is a transference of energy and emotional trauma.
+Within a few moments, the connection is complete.”

 “And the pain?”